LunaticSodium/TCsys_public/README.md

 It should be fine if compiled by other ODE but better to use at least c++ 14.

-To acquire the list of useful functions, read help and datafile example in tcsys.h There are some function not working and some weird logics (like you have to select person before create a new event), that would be fine someday. maybe.
+To acquire the list of useful functions, read help and datafile example in tcsys.h The DEBUG can be de-define to avoid see these system messages.
+There are some function not working and some weird logics (like you have to select person before create a new event), that would be fine someday. maybe.

 you can always directly delete or modify the data.txt and config.txt to avoid all-in-console input.